 Meningitis is usually caused by bacterial, viral, or fungal infection, but may also result from injury, cancer, or drugs.
-Classic symptoms of meningitis include headache, nausea or vomiting, neck stiffness, and fever.
+Other factors that might suggest the likely etiology include a patient’s immune status, travel history, and demographic factors such as their age.
+Classic symptoms of meningitis include headache, neck stiffness, photophobia, nausea or vomiting, and fever.
 Each type has characteristic risk factors, signs, and symptoms.

 Viral meningitis is the most common cause of aseptic meningitis.
-Causative agents include human enteroviruses (most commonly), HSV, mumps, arboviruses such as West Nile, HIV, and (rarely) influenza.
-However, it is typically self-limiting without serious sequelae.
+Causative agents include human enteroviruses (most commonly), herpes simplex virus, mumps, arboviruses such as West Nile, HIV, and (rarely) influenza.
+Distinguishing viral from bacterial meningitis can be difficult and treatment with empirical antimicrobial therapy might be necessary while awaiting the results of cerebrospinal fluid analysis.
+Infants, immunocompromised patients, and those infected with herpes viruses or arboviruses are more likely to have complications.
+However, viral meningitis is typically self-limiting without serious sequelae.

-Bacterial meningitis is rare but serious.
+Bacterial meningitis is a rare but serious inflammation of the meninges caused by various bacteria.
 Streptococcus pneumoniae, Hemophilus influenzae type b (Hib), and Neisseria meningitidis are the predominant causative pathogens in both adults and children.
+Individuals aged <2 months and >60 years are most commonly affected because of impaired or waning immunity.
 Rapid assessment and prompt antimicrobial therapy are essential.

 Meningococcal infection may progress rapidly to septic shock with hypotension, acidosis and disseminated intravascular coagulation.
-Prompt evaluation and treatment are essential, as the case fatality rate is high.
+Prompt evaluation and treatment are essential, as the fatality rate are risk of severe complications are high.

 A progressive, life-threatening, chronic or subacute meningitis that is most commonly caused by Cryptococcus species.
 It is often accompanied by systemic involvement in immunosuppressed patients.
 Infants and neonates are also at increased risk.
 Other causative agents include Coccidioides species, Candida species, or Histoplasma capsulatum.